Living with HIV/AIDS in 21st century

 Tommy Young-Dennis’ life changed when he walked into a dermatologist’s office about seven years ago.
-He had a breakout on his skin, thought nothing of it, assuming he’d be given a prescription for some ointment and go on with his day.
+He had a breakout on his skin, thought nothing of it and assumed he’d be given a prescription for some ointment and go on with his day.
 But after a blood test, what the physician told him sucked the air from the room.

-Tommy said to receive that type of life altering news in such an unprofessional way, left him speechless.
-He and De’Sean are a serodiscordant couple – Tommy has HIV, De’Sean doesn’t.
-After the visit with the dermatologist, Tommy and De’Sean went to the Nebraska Aids Project where the encountered a 180-degree flip in care.
+Tommy said to receive that type of life altering news in such an unprofessional way left him speechless.
+He and De’Sean are a serodiscordant couple meaning Tommy has HIV and De’Sean doesn’t.
+After the visit with the dermatologist, Tommy and De’Sean went to the Nebraska Aids Project where they encountered a 180-degree flip in care.
 Immediately, they said, the level of compassion professionalism was “through the roof.”

-Tommy said after that, he and De’Sean grew closer together as friends.
+Tommy said after the visit to the Nebraska Aids Project, he and De’Sean grew closer together as friends.

 “To have (the doctor) with his poor bedside manner and receiving that life altering news – it really made me angry,” Tommy said.

 Tommy has lived with HIV for seven years.
-He said he takes two pills a day this shows how far treatment for HIV has come in three decades.
+He said he takes two pills a day, which shows how far treatment for HIV has come in three decades.

-Dr. Howard Fox is senior associate dean of the University of Nebraska Medical Center.
-Fox has worked with HIV going back more than 30 years.
+Dr. Howard Fox, senior associate dean of the University of Nebraska Medical Center, has worked with HIV for more than 30 years.

 “I received my M.D. back in the 80s and I trained in San Francisco and it was tragic,” Fox said.
-“People – young men – were dying.
-In fact we lost three people from my med school class of HIV and AIDS.”
+“People, young men, were dying.
+In fact, we lost three people from my med school class to HIV and AIDS.”

-Fox said in the 1980s, doctors and researchers alike were perplexed at what to do.
+Fox said in the 1980s, doctors and researchers alike were perplexed about how to treat HIV and AIDS.

 “There was no way to treat it,” Fox said.
-With basic and applied – this gets to the translational and clinical research I was just talking about – we developed a whole realm of treatments which initially were difficult, the treatment had side effects and it had to be taken frequently.
-But, now most people are on one pill a day.”
+“This gets to the translational and clinical research.
+We developed a whole realm of treatments which initially were difficult.
+The treatment had side effects and it had to be taken frequently.”

-“So this is the wonderful thing – people aren’t dying there and getting those terrible infections that we never saw before which were all of a sudden were in these immunosuppressed people,” Fox said.
+“So this is the wonderful thing: people aren’t dying there and getting those terrible infections that we never saw before, which were all of a sudden in these immunosuppressed people,” Fox said.

 “It was a reassuring thing (hearing the results),” De’Sean said.
-“I knew at that point I just couldn’t leave him.
+“I knew at that point, I just couldn’t leave him.
 He became the most important thing to me at that time.
-So, it did in a lot of ways bought us closer together.”
+So, in a lot of ways it brought us closer together.”

-“I had the intention on taking my life,” Tommy said.
+“I had the intention of taking my life,” Tommy said.
 “I had fallen into a deep depression and felt hopeless.”

-He consoled Tommy, he told him he had a whole life ahead of him to live – people all around him who cared for him, especially the one there with him, De’Sean.
+De’Sean consoled Tommy, he told him he had his entire life ahead of him to live and people all around him who cared for him, especially the one there with him, De’Sean.

 “It was still a death sentence,” Tommy said.
 “I’m going to die, so why don’t I just cut it off at the legs?
 That was just the mentality that I had.
-But, the night decided to come home from work early, he put the kibosh on it so to speak.
+The night De’Sean decided to come home from work early, he put the kibosh on it so to speak.
 He saved me.”

 “There is still a lot of stigma that needs to be disproven and a lot of false information that’s out there as well,” Tommy said.